 Purpose of the Dwingeloo Radio Telescope

 The Dwingeloo Radio Telescope was built for scientific research of radio waves from the Milky Way and the universe.
 As ASTRON no longer uses this telescope for that purpose, CAMRAS gives amateur astronomers and other interested parties the opportunity to experiment in the field of astronomy.
-This can be done by contributing to building receivers, making radio astronomical observations and developing computer programs to convert the observations into figures.
+This can be done by contributing to building receivers, making radio astronomical observations and developing computer programs to process and to interpret the observations.

 Radio astronomy uses different techniques and instruments than optical astronomy.
 Optical astronomy studies the universe in visible light.
 The wavelengths of visible light are approximately between 400 nanometer (violet) and 800 nanometer (red).
-The optical instrumentation consists of lens and mirror viewers to absorb more light and see more detail in the image.
+The optical instrumentation consists of lenses (refractor) and mirror (reflector) telecopes to collect more light and to see more detail in the image.
 Amateur astronomers usually use an eyepiece (ocular lens) to view the image or a camera to capture and edit digital images.
 Professional astronomers use more advanced detectors that unravel all properties of light.

 Radio astronomy studies the universe by means of radio waves between millimeter and decameter waves.
 For radio waves from the universe with wavelengths greater than about 30 meters, the outer layer of the atmosphere – the ionosphere – is not or hardly permeable anymore.
-The radio instruments consist of antennas, different types of constructions to accommodate more radio waves and radio receivers and amplifiers.
+The radio instruments consist of antennas, different types of constructions to collect more radio waves in a large wavelength range, and radio receivers and amplifiers.

-Radio waves are a type of electromagnetic radiation, just like light.
-Only the difference in wavelength is very large.
+Radio waves are a type of electromagnetic radiation, just like visible light, except that their wavelengths are much larger.
 In the universe, radio waves often arise in different places and different physical processes play a role.
-Some objects emit almost only in visible light and can therefore only be seen with an optical telescope.
-Other objects radiate almost exclusively in radio waves and can therefore only be detected with a radio telescope.
+Some objects emit almost solely in visible light and can only be seen with an optical telescope.
+Other objects radiate almost exclusively in radio waves and can only be detected with a radio telescope.
 Still other objects emit both visible light and radio waves.
-Together with observations in visible light, radio astronomy gives a more complete picture of the universe that can also be supplemented with astronomical research using observation equipment suitable for sub-millimeter waves, infrared and X-ray and gamma radiation.
+Together with observations in visible light, radio astronomy gives a more complete representation of the universe that can also be supplemented with astronomical research using observation equipment suitable for sub-millimeter waves, infrared, X-ray and gamma radiation.

 The diameter of the mirror of the Dwingeloo Radio Telescope is 25 meter and the mesh size of the wire mesh is 8 millimeter.
 This construction makes this telescope suitable for astronomical observations at wavelengths between a few centimeters and a few meters.

-A dish antenna with one dipole antenna in the focal point is sensitive in one direction and can only detect one area in the sky at a time.
+A dish antenna with one dipole antenna in the focal point is sensitive in only one direction and can thus only detect one area in the sky at a time.
 The telescope cannot see any details within such an area.
 The size of that area – the beam – depends on the diameter of the mirror and the observation wavelength.
-For the Dwingeloo Radio Telescope, the beam at a wavelength of 21 centimeter is about half a degree; about the same size as the angle the moon occupies in the sky.
-With a detection wavelength twice as large as 21 centimeter, the beam also becomes approximately twice as large as half a degree.
-The same, with a twice as small observation wavelength, the beam becomes about twice as small; and so on.
+For the Dwingeloo Radio Telescope, the beam at a wavelength of 21 centimeter is about half a degree; about the same size as the angle of the moon occupies in the sky.
+With a detection wavelength twice as large as 21 centimeter, the beam also becomes approximately twice as large, i.e. one degree.

-In order to make a detailed map of the radio sky, the telescope must observe a large number of points – to be precise at a distance of half a beam – and combine them.
+In order to make a detailed map of the radio sky, the telescope must make many single-point observations with spacing of half a beam and combine them.
 And just like making star maps and atlases of nebulae and galaxies in optical astronomy, this is a lengthy and precise work.

 Radio astronomers do not look at the universe like optical astronomers.
-And also radio waves are not sound waves.
-But do radio astronomers never listen to the universe?
+In addition, radio waves are not sound waves.
+However, do radio astronomers never listen to the universe?
 Do they never listen to the noise or signals coming from the receiver?
-Actually, they don’t listen.
+Actually, they do not listen.
 The amateur astronomers of CAMRAS work more or less in the same way as professional radio astronomers.
 The radio waves cause a very weak voltage on the antenna.
 After amplification, it is digitized, processed and stored on the CAMRAS servers for further processing.
-For example, the observations can be shown in a graph or map live on a computer screen in the telescope or later after more data reduction can be made visible on a computer at home.
-The height in the graph or map indicates the intensity of the radio waves.
+For example, the observations can be presented in real-time on a computer screen in the telescope.
+Or later after more data reduction the observations can be displayed in a graph or a map on a computer at home.

 For demonstrations to visitors of the Dwingeloo Radio Telescope and also for monitoring during the observations, the radio waves captured and processed by the telescope can be made audible.
-Visitors can “listen” to the universe as a supplement to the – more or less noisy – images on the computer screen.
-Louder or weaker noise from the speaker corresponds to a more or less bright point at sky radio map.
+Visitors can ‘listen’ to the universe as a supplement to the – more or less varying – images on the computer screen.
+Louder or weaker noise from the speaker corresponds to a more or less bright point on a radio map of the sky.
 When pointing the telescope at a special type of star, a so-called pulsar (a rotating neutron star), a ticking sound comes through the noise from the speaker.
 By measuring the time between the pulses and by carefully examining these pulses, radio astronomers can learn all about the pulsar, such as the cosmic distance and how quickly the pulsar ages.